Railway coupling: Model railway couplers

-Recently, an exact-scale HO model of the AAR coupler has been designed and manufactured by Frank Sergent.
+An exact-scale HO model of the AAR coupler has been designed and manufactured by Frank Sergent.
 This design uses a tiny stainless steel ball to lock the knuckle closed.
 Uncoupling is achieved by holding a magnetic wand over the coupler pair to draw the balls out of the locking pockets.

 In O scale, an exact-scale working miniature version of the "Alliance" coupler was manufactured from the 1980s by GAGO models in Australia.
 Since 2002 it has been marketed by the Waratah Model Railway Company.
 European modellers tend to use scale hook and chain couplings.

 In British 00 scale (similar to H0 scale) models the 'tension lock' coupler developed by Tri-ang is standard.
 This is similar in operation to the meatchopper type of coupling.
 Remote uncoupling is possible by using a sprung ramp between the rails.
 The design of the hooks is such that the couplings will not uncouple when under tension (instead depressing the ramp).
 When the train is pushed over the ramp, it will lift the coupling hooks as the train passes over.
 By halting the train over the ramp, it is split at this point.
 While it works well, it is often seen as ugly and obtrusive (although smaller designs are available, these are not always fully compatible with other models) and many British modellers prefer to retrofit either Kadee types or working hook and chain couplings.

 A recent development is an interchangeable coupling which plugs into a standardised socket, known as NEM 362 and which can be easily unplugged as required.
 This allows the modeller to easily standardise on whatever coupling is desired, without individual manufacturers needing to change their coupling type.

 In 7 mm scale, scale working Norwegian couplings are now being manufactured by Zamzoodled in the UK.